 So who’s better off with Fairtrade?
 There are many different levels of quality of life for small farmers and they don´t seem to correlate with certification...

-sell it on to the middle men.
+So, for example, you might have a small farm, but you also buy coffee from other farmers and sell it on to the middle men.
 Then, you are still a small coffee farmer but you´re making money off the others, so you´re doing okay.
-And if someone in your family has been to the US and come back with a bit of money all the better.
-You get a poorer family to work on your farm, and you have another job and live in the town.
-And how well you’re doing will probably depend on other things you’re growing too… beans, corn etc.
+And if someone in your family has been to the

 I went to visit someone in a smaller community outside Yali a couple of weeks ago, whilst still mulling over this whole business of small farms.
 The family who are doing alright for themselves: basic conditions, still have outside pit latrine toilets, we´re not talking fitted kitchens or bathrooms but they are making money.
 For example, they are one of the few families with a gas oven and hob in their community, as well as the usual wood fire set-up.
-He puts this down to
+He puts this down to being prudent: he started with a small bit of land 20 years ago, and now he has 2 families living on a fairly large bit of land and managing it for him.
+When coffee season comes round, he buses in temporary workers from other parts of

 Now it strikes me that someone like him is probably no better off with Fairtrade; as he’s already a middle man of sorts.
 I didn’t see the living conditions his temporary workers have and I did find out the wage they get paid but it´s so hard to guage: it’s such a seasonal thing that the money needs to last all year round… and I also didn’t see the families that live on his land, so it´s all speculation but I have seen enough others to know that this is mostly very basic: a wooden hut with a couple of rooms, maybe no electricity, maybe no running water and very little inside space.